Practice-based art research, art and audience

 All art begins as an idea.
 Something stirs within our imagination, which grows, taking shape and direction according to our interests and artistic practice.
-Education provides us with tools to make sense of our ideas, which become real as we produce our art.
+This might be a slow process or it might be spontaneous and created on impulse.
+Education provides us with tools to make sense of our ideas, which become real as we produce our art although art needn’t come through the path of formal education as many famous artists are self-taught.
 An idea is shapeless and without meaning or structure until we begin to test these ideas by producing work.
 Unless we keep our work in a cupboard or under a blanket or buried in the files on our computer and never show anyone, we must engage with an audience and show our work.
 This is about entering into a conversation.
 This conversation can be part of the process of education with tutors and peers; it can be with family or friends with less understanding of my work or, perhaps most scarily, it can be with a shapeless, amorphous mass of an external audience whose reactions are more difficult to second-guess.
-The definition of practice-based research is that, in order to explore a research question, we need to create things as part of this process.
-“The research is exploratory and is embedded in a creative practice.”
-(Gauntlett, 2021)

 © Richard Dalgleish, 2024, Image to illustrate practice-based research taken at residency in Italy